binshops/laravel-blog/README.md

 Easily add a wordpress functionality and CMS to your laravel web application.

+### Let's give star to this repository - Your support motivates me to develop this package much more ;)

 ## [Let's try it - Online Demo](https://cms.binshops.com)
 You can try Hessam CMS online: [https://cms.binshops.com](https://cms.binshops.com)